 Left side − Revenue

 MTD Forecast and Budget revenue and rooms/guests is not a summary of the daily forecast and budget figures you find in Live Forecast.
-Instead it is found through a calculation and should answer the question “where should we have been today to achieve our monthly forecast/budget, given that Live Forecast the rest of the months is correct”.
+Instead, it is found through a calculation and should answer the question “where should we have been today to achieve our monthly forecast/budget?”, given that the Live forecast for the rest of the month is correct.
 MTD Forecast is found by:

-Monthly Forecast / Live Forecast ME * Actual MTD
+Monthly Forecast / Live Forecast ME x Actual MTD

 Left hand side − RevPOLU